LeChatErrant/ftp/README.md

 - [ ] Other RFC959 compliant commands
 - [x] Making a shard of it
 - [ ] Testing concurrency of the server
+- [ ] Multiple simultaneous data transfert on the same user

 ## Contributing